pkardas/notes/books/ddia.md

 DO NOT USE hash mod N when rebalancing between partitions.
 Problem with this approach is that number of nodes changes.
 This requires moving more data than necessary when new node is added.

-Better solution is to create fixed number of partitions (more partitions than the nodes, eg. 10 nodes - 1000 partitions) .
+Better solution is to create fixed number of partitions (more partitions than the nodes, e.g. 10 nodes - 1000 partitions)
+.
 If new node is added to the cluster, it can steal few partitions from the others.
 The only thing that changes is partitions assignment.
 This is followed by for example by ElasticSearch (number of partitions set up at the beginning).
 Choosing the right number of partitions is difficult.